-For 19th- and early 20th-century New Zealanders Africa was neatly divided into the white colonies of southern Africa, other British possessions, and the rest.
-South Africa in particular was well known – until the later 19th century shipping from Britain often went via the Cape of Good Hope.
+For 19th- and early 20th-century New Zealanders, Africa was neatly divided into the white colonies of southern Africa, other British possessions, and the rest.
+South Africa in particular was well known – until the later 19th century shipping between Britain and Australasia often went via the Cape of Good Hope.
 Travelling to one colony and then, for a variety of reasons, moving on to the other was also a common experience.
 Among the steady trickle to and fro was George Grey, New Zealand’s governor in 1845–1853 and 1860–1868.
 Between his two stints in New Zealand, Grey was governor of the Cape Colony and high commissioner for South Africa.

 South African War

 South Africa provided New Zealand’s first experience of war beyond its own borders.
 From 1899 to 1902 the British, with enthusiastic New Zealand support, fought the Boer republics.
-(The Boer were descendents of mainly Dutch settlers to South Africa).
-After the war, which Britain won, British and Boer states became the Union of South Africa.
+(The Boer were descendants of mainly Dutch settlers to South Africa).
+After the war, which Britain won, British and Boer states joined as the Union of South Africa.
 In 1907 New Zealand Prime Minister Joseph Ward was one of the few to object to South Africa allowing only white people to vote, as part of the Act of Union passed by the British Parliament.
 This was an exception – from 1910, when South Africa became a dominion, New Zealand more often supported it against British ‘interference’ in domestic matters.

 Cheering for the wrong team

-A match between a Māori team and the first official South African rugby team to visit New Zealand in 1921 was marred for the South Africans by Pākehā onlookers cheering for the ‘wrong’ team – the Māori team.
-An indignant Peter Buck, a Māori leader, is said to have commented that the South Africans did not realise that Māori were Caucasian not negroid in origin.
+A match between a Māori team and the first South African rugby team to visit New Zealand in 1921 was marred for the South Africans by Pākehā onlookers cheering for the ‘wrong’ team – the Māori team.
+Peter Buck, a Māori leader, is said to have commented that the South Africans did not realise that Māori were Caucasian not negroid in origin.

 New Zealand granted South Africa preferential tariffs in 1906.
-Although trade volumes were never high (both countries were primarily agricultural producers that imported manufactured goods), this preference was maintained into the second half of the 20th century.
+Although trade volumes were never high (both countries were primarily agricultural producers and imported manufactured goods), this preference was maintained into the second half of the 20th century.

 North Africa during the world wars

-During both the First and Second world wars, New Zealand troops spent time in north Africa.
+During both the First and Second world wars, New Zealand troops spent time in North Africa.
 During the First World War troops were based in Egypt while they trained, and the New Zealand Infantry Brigade played a small part in the British defence of the Suez Canal.

 During the Second World War the 2nd New Zealand Expeditionary Force took part in Britain’s North African campaign (1940–43).
 Africa was little more than the setting for the campaign, which was between European powers.
-The purpose of the allied campaign was to clear German and Italian forces from Egypt, Ethiopia (then known as Abyssinia), Libya and Tunisia, where they threatened supply lines through the Suez Canal and the supply of oil on which the British depended.
+The purpose of the allied campaign was to clear German and Italian forces from Egypt, Ethiopia (then known as Abyssinia), Libya and Tunisia, where they threatened supply lines through the Suez Canal and the oil on which the British war effort depended.